axelvaldez/radical-companies/_posts/the-fiat-system-has-been-good/2024-12-12-009-the-fiat-system-has-been-good.markdown

 <h1>Summary so Far</h1>
  <ul>
   <li><strong>Fiat Has Been Good.</strong> Mostly for the people looking to make money.
 But making money is just one aspect of what we are all about.
-Many others do not like to fight to stay on the survival treadmill as a slave to it.</li>
+Many others do not like to have to fight to stay on the survival treadmill as a slave to it.</li>
   <li><strong>Climate Change.</strong> This only one aspect of what we are doing to our Earth.
 Deforestation,pollution, and others ills that we are bringing</li>

 <h1>Money